Bryce-Soghigian/Data-Structures-In-Javascript/README.md

 - Interview Question Type::Dynamic Programming
 - What did I do well?:: Wrote a solid bottomUp Solution
 - What do I need to improve?:: Did solid on this problem
-- Intuitive Takeaways:: bottomUp is good for a problem where you have some of the inital subproblem defined
+- Intuitive Takeaways:: bottomUp is good for a problem where you have some of the inital subproblem defined d
 - What did I learn::